Regulus343/Formation/readme.md

 The first argument is the starting number, the second is the ending number, and the third is the number to iterate by.
 If it is negative, you may count down instead of up.
 Finally, the fourth argument is used to denote the number of decimal places the numbers should have.

+**Create an options array of months:**

+	//count up 12 months from current month echo Form::select('month', Form::monthOptions('current', 12));

+	//count down 12 months from current month echo Form::select('month', Form::monthOptions(true, -12));

+	//count up to a specific month from current month echo Form::select('month', Form::monthOptions(true, '2013-04-08'));

+	//count down to a specific month from another specific month echo Form::select('month', Form::monthOptions('2013-11-11', '2013-04-08'));

+	//count down 12 months from current month and use the last day of the month for "month_end" field echo Form::select('month_start', Form::monthOptions(true, -12, false, 'M Y'));
+	echo Form::select('month_end', Form::monthOptions(true, -12, true, 'M Y'));

+The first argument is your start month.
+You can use `true`, `false`, `null`, or "current" as your first argument to use the current month.
+The second argument can have an integer, positive or negative to count up or down a specific number of months, or it can have a date string to count up or down months until a specific date.
+If the third argument, `endDate`, is set to true, the dates used for the options values will use the last day of the year instead of the first.
+Lastly, you can specify a date format for the options label as your fourth argument.
+The default is "F Y".

 > **Note:** All of the above options array building functions can also be used for checkbox sets and radio buttons sets.

 **Using field macro for a set of radio buttons:**